Meet the Women's and Gender Center Staff

 Hometown: Norwich, VT, but I currently live in Starksboro, VT

-Fun fact: One of my favorite past times is snuggling with my two black kitties.
+Fun fact: One of my favorite pastimes is snuggling with my two black kitties.

 Call: (802) 383-6632